RamiBI7/Red-Wine-Quality-Classification/README.md

 We chose the F1 score as our primary evaluation metric for the following reasons:
 * **Balance between Precision and Recall**: The F1 score provides a balanced measure of both precision and recall, which is crucial in our case where we want to accurately identify high-quality wines without missing too many or incorrectly classifying low-quality wines.
 * **Class Imbalance**: Our dataset has a significant imbalance between high and low-quality wines, with high-quality wines (rated 7 and above) representing only about 14% of the samples.
 The F1 score is particularly useful in such imbalanced scenarios as it takes both false positives and false negatives into account, providing a more reliable performance measure than accuracy alone.
-* Note: We also explored the use of F-beta scores, specifically with beta values of 1.2 and 1.5, to potentially give more weight to recall.
+* **Note**: We also explored the use of F-beta scores, specifically with beta values of 1.2 and 1.5, to potentially give more weight to recall.
 However, our analysis revealed an interesting pattern: For these beta values, we consistently observed few true positive predictions and at least three times as many false negative predictions.
 This imbalance persisted across different beta values, indicating a potential bias in our model towards negative predictions.
 Given these observations, we decided to stay with the F1 score as our primary evaluation

 ### **Model Performance Progression**
 Our model's performance improved significantly through various stages: